This post may contain affiliate links. Please read our disclosure policy.

 • Add another cup of flour, and mix until well combined.
 Add flour in small increments until you can’t mix it by hand very well.

 • Sprinkle some flour on your table, and turn the dough onto the table.
 Knead the dough by hand until it is smooth and elastic, adding flour as needed.
 This should take 6 to 10 minutes of kneading.
-You can also do this part in a stand mixer if you have one.
+(You can also mix and knead the dough in a stand mixer if you have one.)

 • Place the dough back in the bowl, cover it with a towel, and let it rise in a warm place for 30 minutes.